Why Use Copper Tungsten for Machining Electrodes?

-In the past four posts of our five-part series on the benefits of copper tungsten, we’ve focused on four unique material properties and how they influence production performance.
+In discussing the benefits of copper tungsten, we’ve focused on unique material properties and their effects on production performance.
+These properties include:

-While each of these factors uniquely in the success of material performance, none of them matter much if the material is impossible or costly to manufacture.
-Interestingly, in their pure forms, both copper and tungsten pose significant machining and manufacturability challenges.
+Along with the composition of the material, each of these factors play a unique role in the success of copper tungsten’s performance.
+Yet, none of them matter much if the material is impossible or costly to manufacture.

-Not surprisingly, though, by combining copper with tungsten, manufacturability is impressively improved.
+Not surprisingly, though, by combining copper with tungsten, manufacturability is improved to an impressive degree.
 The addition of tungsten to copper eliminates the burr issues of copper.
 Conversely, copper reduces the tool stress relative to tungsten machining.

 Powder Metallurgy Process Improves Production

-To find out more about copper tungsten and why you might choose it for your EDM related applications, download our free white paper!
+To learn more about the advantages of copper tungsten and why you might choose it as a material for resistance welding electrodes, download our free white paper.